 More recent years of discussions and debates on robotics and prospects of increasing degrees of autonomy enabled by artificial intelligence (AI) have not produced any notable progress or revisions in black letter law.
 Nations participating in the concealed carry weapons (CCW) process have regularly and diligently considered a wide range of expert testimony on the risks inherent in these weapons, as well as the prospects for keeping them under suitable control to ensure safety and reliability, but have been unable to come to any substantive agreement on modifications that might be made to existing international law to accommodate these risks.

 Professor George R Lucas Jr will argue that 'soft-law' approaches and applicable codes of responsible conduct, focusing on the emergence of relevant norms for both individual and state behaviour, and directed toward the autonomy and accountability individual members of the community directly involved in AWS, offer a far better prospect for success in governance and risk reduction than do the persistent efforts at international legal reform.

 This keynote is part of the 2nd Transnational Academic Network for the Study of Armed Drones (TRANSAD) conference.
-Professor David Galbreath (Dean of the Faculty of Humanities & Social Sciences) will chair the session, and Dr Jessica Dorsey (University of Amsterdam) will be the discussant.
+The session will be chaired by Professor David Galbreath, Dean of the Faculty of Humanities & Social Sciences.